MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/performance-insights-categories.md

 #### Motivation

 Slow dominant plug-ins affect performance.
-These plug-ins should be investigated first.
+These plug-ins should be investigated.

 #### How to improve

 Investigate slow performing plug-ins.
-Some of the reasons for slow plug-ins are described here:

-- Associated SQL queries performed slow, hence the plug-in execution time increased.
-- Follow the single responsibility principle for your plug-in and don’t make transactions with significant transaction boundaries.
-- Plug-in might be making some external calls, which are slow.
-- Plug-in logic isn't optimized for multi-threading environments.
-Check your code.
+Check out the [best practices regarding plug-in and workflow development](https://docs.microsoft.com/en-us/powerapps/developer/data-platform/best-practices/business-logic/).

 To further investigate the slow plug-in, you can set the **Plug-in trace log** settings to **All** in your development or test environment and determine where the delay is.
-Don’t forget to disable the setting before going to production.
+However, don’t forget to disable the setting before going to production.
 More information: [Tracing and logging](/powerapps/developer/data-platform/logging-tracing)

 ## Configuration